A Complete Guide to Google Search Console

-If your website is well configured and optimized, your content can appear on Google SERP in rich visual storytelling format derived from your AMP pages that enable users to tap full screen mode for images and videos on mobile devices.
+If your website is well configured and optimized, your content can appear on Google SERP in a rich visual storytelling format derived from your AMP pages that enable users to tap full-screen mode for images and videos on mobile devices.
 However, such results are rare.

-A relevant search on mobile device can show Android app page result in mobile search or/and app installation link as the following example.
+A relevant search on a mobile device can show the Android app page result in mobile search or/and app installation link as the following example.

 Though the above example showing an add, your app may appear on Google Search generic result if well optimized.

-Event rich results may be presented in carousel, group or individually in Google SERP for an relevant search.
+Event rich results may be presented in a carousel, group, or individually in Google SERP for a relevant search.
 The following is an example:

 Google Play Instant